pyMultiVideo/docs/docs/user-guide/external-frame-triggering.md

 ## Documentation

 - Each CameraAPI class will have a `GenericCamera.trigger_line` attribute.
 - This should be set to the line that want to be triggered. (so it is easily editable within the class.)
-- Current implementation is minimal and does not allow you to change the trigger line within the GUI.
+- Current implementation of pyMultiVideo does not allow you to change the trigger line within the GUI.

 ### set_acqusition_mode